CorBer/waveSharp/README.md

-# waveSharp 1.0 beta release pending (2023-12-06)
+# waveSharp 1.0 beta release (2023-12-09)
-We are in the final stage for the 1st beta-release of waveSharp.
-Pre-release information available at https://github.com/CorBer/waveSharp/releases/tag/v1.0beta <br>
+On the 9th of december 2023 we will release the 1st beta-version of waveSharp 1.0 Further information available at https://github.com/CorBer/waveSharp/releases/tag/v1.0beta <br>

 # waveSharp 0.2 prototype released (2023-01-31)